OwnerDevSoviet/BlackMarket/README.md

 # BlackMarket

-This script was develop by OwnerDevSoviet#0001
+This script was developed by OwnerDevSoviet#0001

 To change locations please see Config.lua and follow the format given.
 To change weapons given, put the new weapon in config.lua.
 Remember to write it as such "WEAPON_PISTOL".
 If lowercase it WILL error.